jeremiahflaga/jeremiahflaga.github.io-OLD/_posts/2018/02/2018-02-13-watching-masters-code-pair-programming-and-tdd.md

 <!--more-->

-Watching programmers code is one of the reasons why I liked the idea of pair programming when I first heard it
+Watching other programmers code, with the purpose of copying their coding style if they look good to me :smile:, is one of the reasons why I liked the idea of pair programming when I first heard it.

 ... because I think I am a good imitator